rutum/rutum.github.io/_posts/2019-06-04-the-subtle-art-of-not-giving-a-f*ck.md

 <a href="https://amzn.to/2EU8X9c"> The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life</a>

 \#1 Best seller by Mark Manson

-I read this book while in labor with my second child (true story!)

-I would recommend reading it cover to cover.
-It is a good read and you will be nodding your head and chucking at the analogies and jokes.

 ## Don't Try
 Stop trying to be happy, stop trying to fight your present and yearn for something that you believe you should "have" in order to be happy.